ghluka/roblox-serverside/README.md

 ## 🛡️ Prometheus Setup

-Download [prometheus-windows.zip](https://github.com/prometheus-lua/Prometheus/releases/tag/v0.2.6) and put it in the [`/src/prometheus`](/src/prometheus) directory.

-If Prometheus is present, then the admin script will be automatically obfuscated when fetched, otherwise it won't be obfuscated.
+If you have Lua 5.1 installed and set as the default for the command "lua", then whenever the main LuaU script is called, it will be returned obfuscated.

 ### ⚙️ Editing Prometheus configuration